ClarityNLP/ClarityNLP/docs/setup/bare-bones-setup.rst

    DRUG_STRENGTH.csv

-Go back to your ``psql`` window and begin the process of loading data into the database with this command (``copy_vocab.sql`` looks for the unzipped data in ``/tmp/vocabs``, in case you're wondering):
+Go back to your ``psql`` window and begin the process of loading data into the database with:
 ::

    \i dml/copy_vocab.sql

-The loading process could take a **long** time, possibly one or two hours, depending on the speed of your system.
+As mentioned above, the loading process could take a **long** time, possibly more than two hours, depending on the speed of your system.
 As the load progresses, it should gradually generate the following output:
 ::
    SET
    COPY 2465049